Blowback (firearms): Roller-delayed

 The roller-delayed blowback firearm action was patented by Mauser's Wilhelm Stähle and Ludwig Vorgrimler.
 Though appearing simple, its development during World War II was a hard technical and personal effort, as German engineering, mathematical and other scientists had to work together on a like-it-or-not basis led by Ott-Helmuth von Lossnitzer, the director of Mauser Werke's Weapons Research Institute and Weapons Development Group.
 Experiments showed roller-delayed blowback firearms exhibited bolt-bounce as the bolt opened at an extreme velocity of approximately 20 m/s during automatic fire.
 To counter bolt-bounce the perfect angle choice on the nose of the bolt head had to be found to significantly reduce the opening velocity of the bolt.
 The extremely high bolt carrier velocities problem was not solved by trial and error.
 Mathematician Karl Maier provided analysis of the components and assemblies in the development project.
 In December 1943 Maier came up with an equation that engineers used to change the angles in the receiver to 45° and 27° on the locking piece relative to the longitudinal axis reducing the bolt-bounce problem.
 With these angles the geometrical transmission ratio of the bolt carrier to the bolthead became 3:1, so the rear bolt carrier was forced to move 3 times faster than the bolthead.
 The rearward forces on the bolt carrier and receiver were 2:1.
 The force and impulse transmitted to the receiver increases with the force and impulse transmitted to the bolt carrier.
 Making the bolt carrier heavier lessens the recoil velocity.
-For Mausers StG 45(M) project Maier assumed a 120 g bolt head and 360 g bolt carrier (1 to 3 ratio).
+For Mauser's StG 45(M) project Maier assumed a 120 g bolt head and 360 g bolt carrier (1 to 3 ratio).
 The prototype StG 45 (M) assault rifle had 18 longitudinal gas relief flutes cut in the chamber wall to assist the bloated cartridge casing from the chamber walls during extraction.
 Fluting the end of the chamber provides pressure equalization between the front outer surface of the cartridge case and its interior and thus ensures extraction without tearing the case making extraction easier and more reliable.
-In 1944 other German companies like Großfuß (de), Rheinmetall and C.G.
+In 1944 other German companies like Großfuß, Rheinmetall and C.G.
 Haenel showed interest in developing roller-delayed blowback small arms.
 Großfuß worked on a roller-delayed blowback MG 45 general-purpose machine gun that, like the StG 45 (M), had not progressed beyond the prototype stage by the end of World War II.